kcanivet/Covid/BigQuerySQL.md

 #### Initial goal of this project is to compare Covid numbers from around the world.
 Perform some basic calculations and SQL code to explore and format the data for publication into a tableau dashboard.

 ##### Data was obtained from OurWorldInData.org and project outline provided by Alex the Analyst
-##### Chose to host the Data in Google Big Query and document the data in a jupyter notebook, utiimately publishing the report in Markdown format to Github and LinkedIn
+##### I chose to host the Data in Google Big Query and document the data in a jupyter notebook, utiimately publishing the report in Markdown format to Github and LinkedIn
+###### Still working on linking the jupyter notebook link
 ##### hope to replicate workflow in R

 ##### copy covid death related info into a separate table